Ambient Occlusion

 For global illumination we will calculate light and bounces assuming the environment image are virtual light placed really far.

-Image Based Lightning will use it as a projected texture on the surface making the calculation almost instant compared to Ray Tracing or Path Tracing.
-One limitation of IBL is that we do not take into account occlusion, buuuuut… we are trying to overcome that.
+For Image Based Lightning we will use it as a projected texture on the surface making the calculation almost instant compared to Ray Tracing or Path Tracing.
+One limitation of IBL is that we do not take into account occlusion, buuuuut

 fig 8: Suzanne with Image Based Lighting shows light under the hat and is not casting shadows from the windows